Adamslab/OpenSlider/Bill Of Materials/Readme.md

-There are a LOT of alternatives for motion control.
-An SKR board is chosen due to the versatility and price to performance potential.
-You will need to make adjustments and might lose certain features if you opt for a different control scheme.
+There are many alternatives for motion control.
+An SKR board is chosen due to the versatility and price point.

-Using different stepper motor drivers also provide different benefits.
-The A4988 are low cost with reliable performance and 1/16 stepping.
-DRV8825 offer high current capability and 1/32 stepping.
-TMC2130 have sensorless homing, stealthchop and 1/256 stepping.
-TMC2209 have high current capability, improved sensorless homing and stealhchop and 1/256 stepping.
+Different stepper motor drivers provide different benefits.

+* A4988 are low cost with reliable performance and 1/16 stepping
+* DRV8825 offer high current capability and 1/32 stepping.
+* TMC2130 have sensorless homing, stealthchop and 1/256 stepping.
+* TMC2209 have higher current capability, improved sensorless homing and stealhchop and 1/256 stepping.

 There are lots of other options out there.
-The choice is up to you and your budget and what you want.
+The choice is up to you, your budget and what features you want.

 ## Motors

 Nema 17 motors are used.
 One motor is needed for each axis.
 If you just want X and Y motion, you will only need two motors.

 If you expect to do vertical movements with a DSLR, or rapid back and forth movements with high acceleration, 42Ncm or higher is reccomended.
 For a cellphone, action camera or PiCamera you can get away with 13-20Ncm motors.